akshitak27/delhi_metro_dsa/README.md

 Graph Representation: Models the Delhi Metro network using a graph where nodes represent stations and edges represent connections with distances.
 Shortest Path Calculation: Implements algorithms such as Dijkstra's Algorithm, Breadth-First Search (BFS), and Depth-First Search (DFS) to find the shortest route between two stations.
 Fare Calculation: Computes the fare based on the total distance of the shortest path between the source and destination stations.
-Metro Map: Provides a visualization of the metro network to aid in route navigation.

 Project Structure